sangkanfaiq/tickitz-mobile-app/README.md

 </ol>

 ## About The Project
-Tickitz mobile app is an mobile application for booking tickets in nearby cinema
+Tickitz mobile app is an mobile application for booking tickets

 ### Feature
 - Get All Movies